 Application of hashing

-- Accessing website using keywords in Search Engines
+- Accessing website using keywords in search engines

 - Finding phone numbers in mobile devices, Employees Information System

 - Symbol table in a compiler

-- Encrypting critical data(Cryptography)
+- Encrypting critical data in cryptography

 Application of tree data structure

 - Store hierarchical data like folder structure, organization structure, etc.

 - Document Object Model to represent documents with a logical tree